 Babies, and older children who can run around in the gardens or splash about in the pool.

-The villas offer families more space.
-The Pietas and Vergilius luxury rooms can be interconnected, and some suites share a living space that would suit a family of four.
+The houses offer families more space.
+Two of the village rooms can be interconnected, and some suites have extra space for sleeping.

 Ask staff about organising a trip to one of the local farms included in their culinary tours, where your little ones can pet the animals and learn how cheese is made.
-Guests staying in a villa can arrange children’s cookery classes with the hotel's chef.
+Guests staying in a private village house can arrange children’s cookery classes with the hotel's chef.

 The pool doesn’t come with lifeguards, so keep an eye on less confident swimmers.
 Ask staff for floats and pool toys if you need them.

-The chef will happily adapt menu items for younger palates, or – for villa guests – conduct a cookery class with junior Jamie Olivers.
+The chef will happily adapt menu items for younger palates, or – for Private Village House guests – conduct a cookery class with junior Jamie Olivers.

 Babysitting can be arranged with the concierge: sitters are English-speaking and charge around €25 an hour.